suffolklibraries/sljekyll/_events/beccles-2017-09-10-src-presentation.md

 breadcrumb: y
 ---

-Receive your reward for participating in the Summer Reading Challenge.
+Receive your reward for participating in the Summer Reading Challenge from the mayor and deputy mayor of Beccles, Richard Stubbings and Elfrede Bramley-Crawshaw.
 Parents and siblings welcome to attend.